lingxiaoyuan/ood_mechanics/README.md

 * `sampling_bias_demo.ipynb` : The demo of creating data distrbution dataset caused by sampling bias
 * `make_envs_sampling_bias_MNIST.py` : The demo code for generating sampling bias dataset from Mechanical MNIST dataset
-* `index_dataset_MNIST_EMNIST.txt` : the corresponding index of the OOD data in the original MNIST and EMNIST Letters
+* `index_dataset_MNIST_EMNIST.txt` : The corresponding index of the OOD data in the original MNIST and EMNIST Letters

 `model`
 This folder contains the information of reproducing the results from the paper.